fundor333/fundor333.com/content/post/2019-04-18-django-rest-framework-multiple-post.md

 description: How to make a massive put with Django Rest Framework

 ---
-I need to have a massive __put__ in my rest endpoint and Django Rest Framework doesn't do it.
+I need to have a massive **put** in my rest endpoint and Django Rest Framework doesn't do it.
 So I make my personal method for mycase.

 ## Setup fo the project

-You need to follow the tutorial from the official documentation of __[Django Rest Framework](https://www.django-rest-framework.org)__.
+You need to follow the tutorial from the official documentation of [**Django Rest Framework**](https://www.django-rest-framework.org).

-After this you have a _MyModel_,
+After this you have a _MyModel_, MyModelSerializer and a view class MyModelListPost

-{{< highlight python >}}
-from rest_framework.response import Response from rest_framework.views import APIView from rest.models import MyModel from rest.serializer import MyModelSerializer
+{{< highlight python >}} from rest_framework.response import Response from rest_framework.views i_port APIView from rest.models import MyModel_ from rest.serializer import MyModelSerializer

 class MyModelListPost(generics.GenericAPIView, APIView):
     queryset = MyModel.objects.all()
     serializer_class = MyModelSerializer

     def put(self, request, *args, **kwargs):